Apply Your University Courses With Uni Enrol

 Warning: You will not immediately figure out your life purpose or have an epiphany from reading just one article.

 However, you now have a systematic approach and framework as a guide to understand yourself better.
 In the meantime, keep evaluating your IKIGAI even after graduation.
-With the world constantly changing, the ‘You’ from 6 months ago differs from the current ‘You’.
+With the world constantly changing, the ‘You’ from 6 months ago could be slightly different from the current ‘You’.

 Sometimes the profession or calling that matches you perfectly comes with experience and a little luck.
 IKIGAI can guide you to recognise the right opportunities that come your way.